 In rural areas where homes are not served by municipal water supplies, swimming pools may need to be filled with water drawn from drilled wells.
 This is not a problem, generally, and most maintenance tasks are largely the same whether your pool is filled with city water or well water.
 However, it's not unusual for well water to contain a high level of minerals and metals.
 Minerals such as iron, magnesium, copper and calcium can cause your pool water to appear cloudy, yellow or even brown.

 Proper chemical treatment of your pool will eliminate the problem.
 Learn how to test and chemically treat a pool filled with well water.

+Dip a four-way test strip into your pool water for three to four minutes.
 Pull the test strip from the pool water and immediately read the results.
-It will show the pH, "free chlorine" and alkalinity of your pool water.
+It will show the pH, free chlorine and alkalinity of your pool water.

-Adjust the pool water alkalinity according to the pool test strip results.
+Adjust the pool water alkalinity up or down according to the pool test strip results.
 Increase it by simply adding the appropriate amount of sodium bicarbonate, or baking soda.
 Decrease the alkalinity of the water by mixing the appropriate amount of muriatic acid with water and carefully pouring it around the edge of the swimming pool.

 Adjust the free (available) chlorine level of your pool water according to the results from the pool test strip.
 Raise the level of free chlorine by adding the appropriate amount of liquid chlorine to a bucket of water and pouring it directly into your pool water.
 Although it is unusual for there to be too much chlorine in well water, if necessary you can reduce the amount of free chlorine by sprinkling a granular chlorine neutralizer into the water — 6 ounces of neutralizer for every 10,000 gallons of pool water.